Crosslywere/MovieSeating/README.md

     -
     Probably through the `localStorage.setItem()` method.

-* ❌Loading occupied seats for each movie after switching -
+* ✔️Loading occupied seats for each movie after switching -
     Will need to load this after every change event on the movie selector.

+* ✔️Resetting seating
+    -
+    Done by using `localStorage.removeItem()` method.
 ****
 List any other suggestions